step-/find-n-run/usr/share/doc/findnrun/preference.md

 `SHOWNODISPLAY`: Versions up to 1.10.6 didn't have this setting and showed all files by default.

-`SEARCHFILENAMES` `SEARCHCOMMENTS` `SEARCHCATEGORIES`: If all three are enabled, the fields are searched at the same time (faster).
-If only some are enabled, the fields are searched separately, and the search stops at the first matching field from the left in the order application name, filename, comment, category.
+`SEARCHFILENAMES` `SEARCHCOMMENTS` `SEARCHCATEGORIES`: If fuzzy search is enabled, all fields are searched at the same time, and the highest scoring match can spread across several fields.
+For non-fuzzy search the fields are searched separately and sequentially, and the search stops on the first match found in the order: application name, filename, comment, category.

 ### Hidden Preferences